 Origin of cherry scones

-Cherry scones, like other scones, have roots in Scottish history.
-The word "scone" itself is believed to have come from the Gaelic word 'sgonn' meaning a shapeless mass or large mouthful.
-Another theory suggests the name might come from the Dutch word 'schoonbrood', meaning fine bread, or from the German word 'sconbrot', meaning fine bread.
+Cherry scones, like other scones, are traditional to Scottish cookery.
+The word "scone" itself is claimed to have come from the Gaelic word 'sgonn' meaning a shapeless mass or large mouthful.
+Another theory suggests the name might come from the Dutch word 'schoonbrood', meaning fine bread, or from the German word 'sconbrot', which also translates to fine bread.

 These meals or flours were good hardy ones as the grains flourished in the Scottish climate making them more popular than wheat which required a warmer climate and better soil, and it wasn't until the 18th-19th century that wheat became more popular due to agricultural advances.